alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 in Closure of Participation)

 FooBook **MUST NOT** retain means to forcibly insert new participants into a conversation.
 For
-clarity: this specification does not recognise any notion of "atomic" exchange of one particpant with another, treating it as an ejection, followed by an "illegitimate" insertion.
+clarity: this specification does not recognise any notion of "atomic" exchange of one participant with another, treating it as an ejection, followed by an "illegitimate" insertion.
 (Increase in Closure of Participation)